goodwince/le_nlog/README.md

       </rules>
     </nlog>

-In the appSettings subsection, you must enter your account-key which you obtained earlier in the LOGENTRIES_ACCOUNT_KEY value.
-Then do the same for LOGENTRIES_LOCATION using the location of your logfile.
-This is in the format
+If are using App.config in your project, you will need to set the "Copy to output Directory" property of App.config to "Copy always".
+This can be done inside Visual Studio.
+In the appSettings subsection, using your account-key which you obtained earlier, fill in the value for
+LOGENTRIES_ACCOUNT_KEY.
+Also replace the "LOGENTRIES_LOCATION" value with the location of your logfile on Logentries.
+This should be in the following format:

 	hostname/logfilename